-These wholegrain gluten free english muffins will be well loved in your house!
+These wholegrain gluten free English muffins bring wholesome bread back into your life!
 A nourishing gluten free bread free of eggs, which of course is never an easy feat!
 Egg free gluten free bread IS possible, and these cute English muffins will have you making egg sandwiches again!!

 Wholegrain, gluten free and vegan English muffins…breakfast is BACK!!!

 I am so excited to share this recipe with you guys!